charlyraffellini/charlyraffellini.github.io/_posts/2018-02-16-aad-part-III.md

 This request returns a redirect to the reply URL with the code in the query string.

-Then we perform another request to get the access_token:
+Then we perform another request to get the `access_token`:

 ```
 POST /{my_tenant_id}/oauth2/token HTTP/1.1